ChuckPa/PlexDBRepair/README.md

     Where to place the utility varies from host to host.
     Please use this table as a reference.

+    Some hosts will not be listed here by name (e.g. Unraid, Proxmox).
+    They will likely be supported by the container/VM PMS runs in.

 ```
     Vendor             | Shared folder name  |  directory